marumarumaru89/marumarumaru89/README.md

-### Here you can find my Projects as a Data Analytics Trainee ###
+### Welcome to my Github profile! ###
-My neuefische bootcamp capstone project is :gb: POInterest - London Airbnb Explorer :gb:
+My neuefische Data Analtics bootcamp capstone project is :gb: POInterest - London Airbnb Explorer :gb:
 POInterest is a dashboard tool that uses data combined from Airbnb, the Overpass API & Google Maps (via Selenium and Beautiful Soup) to filter for and find the optimal environment of Airbnbs for travelers.

 The Tableau Dashboard: